KISRDevelopment/Full-Stack-Dev/development_tools/stack_configuration_exercise.rst

 Step Two: Install and Create Virtualenv
 =======================================

-In :ref:`Phase II <team_project_workflow>`  we will go into more details about how to install, configure and use python virtual environments but for now just use the following commands.
+In :doc:`Phase II </team_project_workflow/index>`  we will go into more details about how to install, configure and use python virtual environments but for now just use the following commands.

 Install virtualenv::